StrangePineAplle/OCR-Marketplace-Fraud-Image-Classifier/README.md

 The performance of the **Marketplace Fraud Image Classifier** was evaluated using various metrics, with a primary focus on the F1 score, which balances precision and recall.

-After thorough training and validation, the final model achieved an impressive F1 score of **0.92**.
+After thorough training and validation, the final model achieved an impressive F1 score of **0.96**.
 This high score indicates that the model is highly effective in distinguishing between fraudulent and non-fraudulent images, demonstrating its ability to minimize false positives and false negatives.
+While OCR models provide high accuracy, they can be relatively slow, which may not be suitable for some applications.
+For a more optimal solution, consider my [CLIP based solution](https://github.com/StrangePineAplle/CLIP-Marketplace-Fraud-Image-Classifier)

 ### Performance Metrics
 - **F1 Score**: 0.96